philiphanspach/philiphanspach.github.io/_pages/about.md

 🌱 I’m currently learning about competition law enforcement and the EU bubble in Brussels.

 Use the links at the top to see my research projects and papers, my teaching experience, and a CV.
+My contact details and presence on other websites are on the left.